Ed-Fi-Alliance-OSS/Project-Tanager/docs/DMS/MULTITENANCY/ANALYSIS.md

 A more scalable and operationally efficient solution would involve consolidating data into a smaller number of shared indexes, possibly one per resource type (e.g. descriptors), per domain, or based on anticipated resource size (e.g. grouping smaller resources together while keeping larger resources separate).

 Consideration may also be given to using a single shared index as there are only about 500-600 unique _column_ names in the current Ed-Fi ODS database and OpenSearch defines a default maximum of 1000 fields per index.
-However, this number doesn’t necessarily translate directly to the number of fields present in the JSON bodies presented to OpenSearch for indexing.
+However, this number doesn't necessarily translate directly to the number of fields present in the JSON bodies presented to OpenSearch for indexing.
 For example, EducationOrganizationId could appear at the root level or in differently named references across various resources.

 There are also strategies that could be used to reduce the number of fields through explicit model metadata-driven mapping generation.
 It is noteworthy that the current API specification provides no support for filtering on values of child objects in resources and so the current OpenSearch connector is likely over-indexing by including many fields that will never be used by the API.